A Christ-centred school

 Throughout the school, there is an emphasis on the importance of literacy and numeracy.

-The broader curriculum includes English, Mathematics, Science, Core Skills, French, Spanish, Geography, History, Drama and Media Studies, Music, Art, Technology and Crafts (including working with resistant materials, cooking, sewing and horticulture), Computer Science, Careers, Life Skills, Personal, Social, Health and Economics Education (PSHEE), Religious Studies (RS) and Physical Education (PE).
+The broader curriculum includes English, Mathematics, Science, Core Skills, French, Spanish, Geography, History, Drama, Music, Art, Technology and Crafts (including working with resistant materials, cooking, sewing and horticulture), Computer Science, Careers, Life Skills, Personal, Social, Health and Economics Education (PSHEE), Relationships and Sex Education, Religious Studies (RS) and Physical Education (PE).

 Our teachers are predominantly qualified specialists.
 Some are parents who are offering their expertise.
 We have a very versatile and talented staff and, due to our small size, some teach more than one subject.
 Those of us who are both parents and teachers have discovered the privilege of combining a love of a subject, a commitment to Christian Education and the chance of being fully involved in the education of our children.